 - You can watch the movie of the play if you can find an appropriate version.
 See reviews of Shakespeare Movies or here.

-- If your children are young begin by reading one play per year, working up to one play per term (three plays annually).
+- If your children are young begin by reading one play per year, working up to two or three plays per year.
 Our goal is two per year which allows us flexibility in scheduling.

 - While listening to the story, your student could draw the characters.
 Or paper dolls, such as these from Dover or Masterpuppet Theater, can be used to reenact the play.